Diary of a Wimpy Kid: Hot Mess: Plot

 Greg talks about how his grandmother became the lead of the Heffley family by cooking meatballs that everyone likes.
-Gramma requests that the Heffley family goes on a trip to Ruttyneck Island and take a photo in front of a lighthouse as a present for her 75th birthday.
+Gramma wants the Heffley family to go on a trip to Ruttyneck Island and take a photo in front of a lighthouse as a present for her 75th birthday.

 After a ferry ride over, the Heffley family arrives at the beach house, only to find out that Aunt Gretchen and her kids are already there.
-Greg then talks about Aunt Veronica’s famous dog, Dazzle.
-The dog became famous after Veronica decided to film clips of Dazzle and post them on social media, but they weren't ready to deal with all the pressures of fame yet, resulting in disaster.
+Greg then talks about Aunt Veronica’s famous dog, Dazzle; the dog became famous after Veronica decided to film clips of Dazzle and post them on social media, but they weren't ready to deal with all the pressures of fame yet, resulting in disaster.

 The next day, the family goes to the beach.
 Greg does not want to go into the water because he is worried there are sharks and the lifeguards aren’t paying attention, so he decides to relax on the sand.
-Later, Greg tries to fly a kite, but he crashes into a sandcastle, so he ties it to the cooler and starts to relax again.
-When Greg wakes up, the beach stuff floats out to sea, and Greg thinks he got stung by a jellyfish, when it is really a clump of seaweed.
-Greg decides to have some sandwiches from the cooler, but the kite takes it off the ground.
-The cooler lands in some sand dunes that are in a plover nesting area.
+Later, Greg tries to fly a kite, but he crashes into a sandcastle, so he ties it to the cooler and starts relaxing again.
+When Greg wakes up, the beach stuff floats out to sea, and while trying to retrieve it, Greg thinks he got stung by a jellyfish, when it is really a clump of seaweed.
+Greg decides to have some sandwiches from the cooler, but the kite takes it off the ground; it lands in some sand dunes that are in a protected plover nesting area.

-Back at the beach house, Greg takes a long time to use the bathroom.
-The following evening, the family has spaghetti and garlic bread for dinner.
+The following evening back at the beach house, the family has spaghetti and garlic bread for dinner.
 The meatballs are in separate bags for each person.
-Later, Uncle Gary comes to the house because he wanted to perform as pirate Wild William, but they did not want him there as Skullduggery Cove, the place that he was to work at as the pirate was being rebranded as a butterfly sanctuary.
+Later, Uncle Gary comes to the house to ask Greg's father for money for the ferry home.
+He was on the island because he wanted to perform as pirate Wild William, but they did not want him there as Skullduggery Cove, the place that he was to work at as the pirate, was being rebranded as a butterfly sanctuary.
+Once he met up with the rest of the family, he decided he wanted to take a vacation, too, and joined the group.